freddieiboynl/Color-Swatch/README.md

 ---

-- **Update 7**: Cleaner Readme, Removed dislplay options and added a better default size.
+- **Update 7**: Cleaner Readme, Removed display options and added a better default size.
 You can still resize it however you want!

 - **Update 6**: [This package is now on Github!](https://github.com/freddieiboynl/Color-Swatch) Contribute to this package and make it even better.